jecottrell3/bridge/README.txt

 * NOTES:

-The outputs have a Cumulative as well as Reverse running Total Columns, so Ranges can be more Easily Computed.
+The outputs have a Cumulative as well as Reverse running SubTotal Columns, so Ranges can be more Easily Computed.

 * Quick Facts